-Kurth Reservoir - 2010 Survey Report
+Kurth Reservoir - 2014 Survey Report

 Prepared by Dan Ashe and Todd Driscoll

-Inland Fisheries Division
+Inland Fisheries Division - Jasper District

-Fish populations in Kurth Reservoir were surveyed in 2011 using gill netting and electrofishing.
-Anglers were surveyed from March through May 2011 with an access point creel.
-Aquatic vegetation and access surveys were conducted in 2010.
+Largemouth Bass in Kurth Reservoir were surveyed in 2013 and 2015 using spring electrofishing.
+Reservoir permit holders were surveyed in 2015 with a mail-out questionnaire.
+Historical data are presented with the 2014-2015 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 - Continue to monitor hydrilla coverage via annual aquatic vegetation surveys.

-- Conduct spring electrofishing surveys in 2013 and 2015.
+- Conduct spring electrofishing surveys in 2017 and 2019.

 - Conduct angler mail-out survey in 2019, including questions concerning the sunfish and crappie fisheries.